 Instructions

-All students can pick up to 4-5 subjects but there must be no more than one from each block below (please note other rules apply below):
+All students can pick up to 3-4 subjects but there must be no more than one from each block below (please note other rules apply as stated above, entry requirements are listed below):

 BLOCK ABLOCK BBLOCK CBLOCK DBLOCK E